 I don't know about you, but when I think about the concept of a barter system, it brings me back to ancient times, before money existed and when people exchanged services and goods for other services and goods.
-Although we now have currency, people are still using barter systems as a form of payment.
+Although we now have currency, people and businesses are still using barter systems as a form of payment.

 A lot of the time, we barter with organizations whose events we want to attend, but can also often be very expensive.
 Instead of paying for direct sponsorship or exhibition space, we offer the use of our software to a client in order to become a sponsor.
 Event organizers can also trade sponsorship or booth space for other services, such as gift bags items, photography and F&B options, etc. Bottom line, bartering is a significant way to avoid paying out of pocket for certain assets.
 As long as each company has something the other wants and they're both willing to work together, it can work out in both parties' favor.